Gayatri-2305/media-player-app/README.md

 MENTOR:NEELA SANTHOSH

 A media player application allows users to play audio and video files.
 Typically, it includes features like playback control (play, pause, stop, next, previous), volume adjustment, and potentially a playlist or queue system.
-In this media player app project i used HTML,CSS,JAVA,JAVASCRIPT.
+In this media player app project i used  JAVA,HTML,CSS,JAVASCRIPT.

 OUTPUT